GabrielaSAmaral/SCC0270-redes-neurais/README.md

 | **Macro Avg**    | 0.99      | 0.98   | 0.98     | 200     |
 | **Weighted Avg** | 0.99      | 0.98   | 0.98     | 200     |

-## Resultados Classificação da Localidade (ResNet50 - 02 Epochs)
+## Location Classification Results (ResNet50 - 02 Epochs)

-Métodos de ML com descritores de textura e cores não foram capazes de classificar a Localidade das imagens.
+ML methods with texture and color descriptors were not able to classify the Location of the images.
-Foi treinado, do mesmo modo, uma ResNet50 para a classificação das 21 localidades.
+Similarly, a ResNet50 was trained for the classification of 21 locations.

 | Label                  | Precision | Recall | F1-Score | Support |
 |------------------------|-----------|--------|----------|---------|